Foxboro High graduates urged to 'follow your heart'

 Held indoors on an otherwise postcard-perfect afternoon, Sunday’s graduation ceremonies drew hundreds of parents, relatives, friends and well-wishers who packed every inch of the school’s cavernous gymnasium.

-Given the highly charged political climate at home and unsettled state of global affairs, Preston seeming struck a chord with her listeners by urging classmates to step up and be passionate leaders the world so desperately needs — yet without compromising those objectives they hold most dear.
+Given the highly-charged political climate at home and unsettled state of global affairs, Preston seemingly struck a chord with her listeners by urging classmates to step up and be passionate leaders the world so desperately needs — yet without compromising those objectives they hold most dear.

 “I know it’s a cliché, but I will say it anyway: Follow your heart,” she told her classmates.